 Docket 1: Tiger King, or the Ghost of Coronavirus Future

 ONE MONTH BEFORE SHUTDOWN.

-Okay, so, Frank Hernandez is a lawyer friend of mine, and has been for about ten years.
+Okay, so, Frank Hernandez is a lawyer friend of mine, and has been for about eight years.
 Early in my career, Frank and I worked together as attorneys for co-defendants on a big case.
 Frank, who was a partner working for another firm, really took me under his wing, and showed me a lot about how the practice works.
 We ended up becoming friends, and would sometimes meet up for coffee or drinks.